otormaigh/slack-notify-wercker-step/README.md

 ### Environment Variables
 None of the following variables are required when calling this step, but it is advised to input as much information as possible to best suit your build.
-If no `notify_on_success` or `default_channel` is set, upon a successful build a message will be sent to the `#general` channel, if the build fails, not message will be sent.
+If no `notify_on_success` or `default_channel` is set, upon a successful build a message will be sent to the `#general` channel, if the build fails, no message will be sent.

 * default_channel: A single channel to use as the default for all successful builds.

   e.g.
   `default_channel: '#general`
 * notify_on_success: Comma separated list of channels and/or users to notify after a successful build has completed.
-If no values are passed here

   e.g.
-  `notify_on_success: '#general,@elliot,#wercker,@project_channel'`
+  `notify_on_success: '#general,@elliot,#wercker,#project_channel'`
 * notify_on_fail: Comma separated list of channels and/or users to notify after a failed build has completed.

   e.g.
   `notify_on_fail: '#shame,@elliot,#nothing_to_see_here'`
-* icon_url: A valid url pointing to a icon that will be user as the message icon when posting a message to slack.
+* icon_url: A valid url pointing to an icon that will be used as the message icon when posting a message to slack.

   e.g.
   `icon_url: 'https://www.someurl.ie/icon.png'`